Birth date: May 27, 1923

 His father changed the family name from Rothstein to Redstone in 1940.

-While a student at Harvard, Redstone is recruited for a U.S. Army intelligence unit that works on cracking Japanese military codes.
-He receives two military commendations for his service.
+While a student at Harvard, Redstone was recruited for a U.S. Army intelligence unit that works on cracking Japanese military codes.
+He received two military commendations for his service.

-One of his first jobs out of law school is serving as special assistant to U.S. Attorney General Tom Clark.
+One of his first jobs out of law school was special assistant to U.S. Attorney General Tom Clark.

 Coined the term "multiplexes."